DrJWCain/VFS/README.md

 There are some warnings, but all dlls and one exe should build error free.

 ## Config
 SMB2/3 runs over TCP on well known port numbers.
 The main port (now-a-days) is port 445.
-The Windows implementaions do not allow deviating from this port, so the 1st thing to do in order to run a Windows User mode SMB2/3 server is to free port 445 from the clutches of the Windows Kernel.
+The Windows implementations do not allow deviating from this port, so the 1st thing to do in order to run a Windows User mode SMB2/3 server is to free port 445 from the clutches of the Windows Kernel.

 Open a command prompt and type `netstat -an`.
 On a normal windows system, you will see port 445 is in use, like this: